Welcome

 WHY HAPPY TRAILS

 We have visited Happy Trails (HT) numerous times as stop-overs returning from our time at the Albuquerque Balloon Fiesta.
-Those stays have IMG_20140327_153829_056lasted a few days to maybe a week or two.
+Those stays have lasted a few days to maybe a week or two.
 Our friends Bonnie and Ken Martin have their winter home here in the front portion of the resort, an area known as The Ranch, and have helped us arrange lots in the past.

 This Ranch portion of the resort is limited to Class A motorhomes and is easy to negotiate for our 40’ rig, has modern casitas, and plenty of uncovered (open) lots that allow for use of our DirecTV dish.
 We have a transponder to open the “gates” and do not have to go through the HT Security Gate to get “home”.
 The park is aging nicely and the place prides itself on activities and volunteerism.